FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 FMS
 ---

-Controls to inform FMS which robot in the indicated station position and how to handle it:
+Controls to inform FMS which robot is in the indicated station position and how to handle it:

 #.
-Byp - Select this box to bypass this particular station and force it to a ready (but disabled) state.
+Byp - Select this box to bypass this particular station and force it to a ready (but disabled) state
 #.
 DQ - Select this box to indicate that the corresponding team has been DQ’d for this match (will also cause Bypass)
 #.
-Card State (entered by Head Referee, can only be edited after Match is over): Green - no card, team in good standing Yellow - team has been assigned a yellow card Red - team assigned a red card in this match.
-Setting the indicator to red also bypasses the Player Station and automatically assigns the team a DQ for the current match.
-Note that on its subsequent match, FMS will automatically change the red card to yellow
+Card State (entered by Head Referee, can only be edited after Match is over):

    * Green - no card, team in good standing
    * Yellow - team has been assigned a yellow card
    * Red - team assigned a red card in this match.
 Setting the indicator to red also bypasses the Player Station and automatically assigns the team a DQ for the current match.
-Note that on its subsequent match, FMS will automatically change the red card to yellow
+Note that in a subsequent match FMS will automatically change the red card to yellow

 #.
 Estop - used to Estop the robot during the match.
 This box also shows the team number that it will Estop, for quicker reference.
 #.
 Team Number - The team number which corresponds with the team designated to play in this station.
 Teams need to be in the correct station to ensure that they receive the proper Station ID and Position information from FMS.
 #.
-WPA Key status: Red - team has not been on the playing field Yellow - has linked with the field, but has not played in a match Green - the team has played in a match on the field
+WPA Key status:

    * Red - team has not been on the playing field
    * Yellow - has linked with the field, but has not played in a match
    * Green - the team has played in a match on the field

 Team
 ----